 You have rights to:

-- know what personal data we hold about you, and to make sure it’s correct and up to date. restrict the processing of your personal data or delete it;
+- Know what personal data we hold about you, and to make sure it’s correct and up to date (Right to rectification)

-- object to our continued processing of your personal data.
+- Object to our continued processing of your personal data (Right to restrict processing).

-- You can exercise these rights at any time by sending an email to email@example.com
+- You can exercise these rights at any time by login to your MBA25 account or sending an email to email@example.com.

 How to contact us?